Would you like to download our mobile app from the App Store?Download

 There is a genuine positive friendly atmosphere at BKL.
 If you have an idea, big or small, people are very keen to listen and see how this can be implemented.
 We have platforms for people at all levels to discuss and suggest improvements, be it the way audits are run, or outside work in terms of social or sporting events.
 For example, I organised a Christmas trainee event with another colleague and set up a mixed netball team.
-Before lockdown, we managed to get in several friendly games in a London league.
+Before the first lockdown in 2020, we managed to get in several friendly games in a London league.

 It’s rewarding at BKL to feel like you have actually made a difference in the process of carrying out an engagement for a client.
 Managers and partners are very good at appreciating the effort you put in.

 Senior staff are also very good at helping people learn by putting trust in them.
 On only my second grant audit, I was solely responsible for the audit work carried out on site, reporting directly to the manager in the office.

 I’ve gained a lot of confidence in terms of meeting clients and feeling like I actually belong in the room with something useful to say.
 I’ve also enjoyed coaching new trainees a lot more than I thought I would and look forward to becoming more involved in.
 At BKL the opportunities are there.

 Elana appears in our video for National Inclusion Week 2020: